MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-D-Guarantee-Application-Provisions/section-5001.318.md

 ##### § 5001.318 B&I project priority point system. #####

-Link to an amendment published at 89 FR 79722, Sept.
-30, 2024.

 This section applies to B&I projects seeking a loan guarantee.
 When applications on hand have the same priority score, the Agency will give preference to applications involving guaranteed loans from veterans.
 To receive veteran points, a veteran or veterans must own 20 percent or more interest in the borrower and the borrower must sign a certification in its application to indicate that the borrower has veteran status.
 A maximum of 100 points can be awarded.

 (a) *Population priority.* If the project is located in an unincorporated area or in a city with a population under 25,000, 5 points will be awarded.

-(b) *Location priority.* An application is eligible to receive points under each of the categories identified in paragraphs (b)(1) through (3) of this section if the Project is located within:
+(b) *Location priority.* An application is eligible to receive points under each of the categories identified in paragraphs (b)(1) through (3) of this section if the project is located within:

 (1) A distressed community in accordance with the Economic Innovation Group distressed community index.
 The list can be found on the Agency's website at: *https://www.rd.usda.gov/onerdguarantee,* 5 points will be awarded.